How to Read Your Divorce Attorney's Bill

 The first attorney bill most clients receive is surprising.
 Not always because of the total.
-Because of what's on it.
+Because of what is on it.
 Line after line of entries with dates, initials, descriptions, and decimal numbers.
-It's not obvious what you're looking at.
+It is not obvious what you are looking at.

-This article walks through how to read a billing statement from start to finish: what each component means, what problems to look for, and how to raise a concern when something doesn't look right.
+This article walks through how to read a billing statement from start to finish: what each component means, what problems to look for, and how to raise a concern when something does not look right.

-If you haven't read How Divorce Attorney Billing Actually Works, that's useful background.
+If you have not read How Divorce Attorney Billing Actually Works, that is useful background.
 It covers the hourly rate, the six-minute increment, and how trust accounts operate.
 This article picks up where that one leaves off.

 What Does Every Attorney Billing Statement Contain?